takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 ### Operators

-These function as the doing words in our grammar.
+Operators function as the doing words in our grammar.
 They define how are text will be processed.

 Main Operators: